 My other-half had been eagerly awaiting the release of The Outer Worlds for weeks before it came out.
-My stepson was excited too even though he’s too young to play it.
-All the talk online referring to it as Fallout 5 had reignited his obsession, and the pair of them could frequently be found together discussing the latest news about the game.
+All the talk online referring to it as Fallout 5 had reignited my stepson’s obsession, and the pair of them could frequently be found together discussing news about the game.

 I was the odd one out in our family.
 I may have had a vague curiosity about what Obsidian Entertainment’s RPG would be like but it was nowhere near the level shown by Pete and Ethan.
 Since the release of Fallout 76 and Red Dead Redemption 2 last year, I’ve become extremely aware of how hype around new big-budget titles reaches ridiculous heights; and even though the attention surrounding The Outer Worlds wasn’t as crazy, it was enough to put me off and make me steer clear of reading anything about the game.

 It didn’t stop me from watching Pete play it for a while though.
 When he asked if he could take over the living-room television one Saturday evening, I saw it as a good opportunity to get in some backseat-gaming while lounging on the sofa with a bar of chocolate.
 But although I could appreciate how pretty the game was, and how much effort the artists had put into its design, it just wasn’t holding my attention in the same way it did with my husband – I ended up dozing off after a couple of hours while he continued on.

 There was one thing I remember being surprised by before falling asleep however.
 Very early on in the title, Pete approached an abandoned box in the hope it contained something valuable to aid him on his journey.
 When putting it in focus, he was offered the opportunity to lockpick – but rather than being presented with the sort of mini-game we’ve all come to expect from RPGs when selecting to do so, the crate simply opened.
 No challenge, no pressure – just an open lid.